Can you use Mod Podge on glass? Absolutely! Here are my best tips, including how to paint and prep your glass for the perfect results.

 Glitter Glasses

-These DIY glitter wine glasses are really easy to make!
+Learn how to glitter a wine glass using this easy tutorial!
 Perfect for New Year's, weddings, birthdays, and any other party or celebration you like.

 Mod Podge Plates